poshjosh/rate-limiter-web-core/README.md

 There are 2 ways to rate limit a web application:

 ### 1. Use the `@RateLimit` and/or `@RateLimitGroup` annotation

-For the specification of these annotations, please read the [rate-limiter documentation](https://github.com/poshjosh/rate-limiter).
-In addition, the following applies:

-- The `@RateLimit` annotation must be placed together with path related annotations e.g:
-  Springframeworks's `@RequestMapping`, `@Get` etc or JAX-RS `@Path` etc

 __Example using Springframework__